 There are three disabled parking spaces in the Museum car park available on a first-come, first-served basis.
 There is also Pay and Display parking available on Museum Road opposite the Museum building.
-Information about accessible parking outside the Museum can be found here.

 The Museum is pleased to welcome all assistance dogs and assistance dogs in training that are registered with Assistance Dogs UK.
-Details of member organisations of Assistance Dogs UK can be found here.

 If an assistance dog in training is misbehaving or does not seem ready for the Museum environment, staff may ask trainers to return at a later date.
 The Museum can be a very busy place with large animals on display, but staff are able to recommend a quiet time of day to train assistance dogs so that they can become accustomed to this type of environment.